Ching Lau Lauro: Private life

-In September 1839 a William Creaser (18), alias 'Ching Lauro' was arrested for robbery.
+In September 1839, a William Creaser (18), alias 'Ching Lauro', was arrested for robbery.
 Creaser was so named as he was supposedly once a servant of the conjuror.
 He was detained until the Spring Assizes, sentenced to 12 months prison, and died of inflammation of the lungs on 8 November 1840.

-The conjuror himself died in London sometime between 19 and 26 January 1840, not long after his last performance.
-Since his performances required extreme gymnastic ability and contortions, he is unlikely to have been an old man when he died.
+The conjuror himself was said to have died in London sometime between 19 and 26 January 1840, not long after his last performance.
 His brief obituary under his stage name, copied verbatim in several newspapers, describes him as "the celebrated conjuror".
 He made good money and was also sometimes a philanthropist: in 1834 he donated £4 8s 6d, the proceeds of a single day's performance, to the York Dispensary which gave medicines to the poor.

 Career

 Ching Lau Lauro's advertisements and popularity lasted between 1827 and 1839, after which the brief history before his death in January 1840 is unknown.
 He was first advertised as a juggler and then also, from 1834, as a ventriloquist and magician.
 His notices included "feats of strength and gymnastic exercises" and in the 1830s he described himself as "ventriloquist, melodist, naturalist and magician."
 Thomas Frost says that he started with posturing and balancing performances in 1828, then by 1835 he was a conjurer and ventriloquist, showing at "theatres and assembly rooms of many provincial towns, varying his entertainment with buffo songs."
 He could "[balance] acrobatically on two chairs and [dance] the hornpipe on his head."
 Following a fashion for representing historical scenes on stage, in the late 1830s he played Agrippa.
 There were many Roman Agrippas, but he may have been playing the Renaissance German magician.

+In 1834 he played at The Theatre, Leeds.

-Aerial Suspension illusion
+Aerial suspension illusion

 This was also referred to as the Broomstick Illusion or simply Suspension.
 From 1832 or 1833 he would juggle with balls, "sitting in the air upon nothing:" a version of the Suspension illusion.
 At that time he omitted some of the singing from his act and added the Suspension as the climax.
 Previous instances of Suspension are unknown in Europe.
 The trick of "sitting in the air upon nothing" did not use a different method from Robert Houdin's Ethereal Suspension illusion, which was performed using broomsticks and an empty ether bottle more than ten years later in 1849.
-However the originality of Robert-Houdin's magic has been descredited, and Ching Lau Lauro advertised similar feats before anyone else in Europe did.
+However the originality of Robert-Houdin's magic has been discredited, and Ching Lau Lauro advertised similar feats before anyone else in Europe did.